 I am talking about the 4th generation of MacBook Pro as a whole, which was introduced with the new design in 2016.

-The bezels around the screen were shortened, making it give a smaller footprint in comparison to the older MacBook.
+The bezels around the screen were shortened, giving it a smaller footprint compared to the older MacBook.

-It won’t really matter much if it’s your first purchase, but if you were using the previous generations of MacBook, you will appreciate the small form factor much more than anybody else.
+It won’t matter much if it’s your first purchase, but if you were using the previous generations of MacBook, you would appreciate the small form factor much more than anybody else.

-I keep travelling with my new MacBook Pro And it is just easier to to use it.
+I keep traveling with my new MacBook Pro, And it is easier to use.

 The Amazing Touch Bar

-But it was often discarded as a gimmick feature which is it not going to be much useful in day to day use cases.
+But it was often discarded as a gimmick feature that would not be useful in day-to-day use cases.

-Now that it has been introduced even the base variant, my entry-level 2019 MacBook Pro has also got the Touchpad, and I can see how it helps me do work faster.
+Now that it has been introduced, even the base variant, my entry-level 2019 MacBook Pro has the Touchpad, and I can see how it helps me do work faster.

-It is a screen that can show different features while you are using different apps; it makes it more usable then placing physical keys that won’t change the function.
+It is a screen that can show different features while using different apps; it makes it more usable than placing physical keys that won’t change the function.

-I feel this is an amazing feature for someone like me, who doesn’t know spellings of a lot of words.
-It saved me for yearso on mobile, and now it is there on laptops as well.
+I feel this is an amazing feature for someone like me who doesn’t know the spelling of many words.
+It saved me for years on mobile, and now it is also there on laptops.

-Even while using Final Cut Pro for editing videos, I find it pretty useful for scrubbing through the timeline for choosing the exact color for the fonts that I want to use for text in the video.
+Even while using Final Cut Pro for editing videos, I find it pretty useful to scrub through the timeline to choose the exact color for the fonts I want to use for text in the video.

-There are many more use cases that if I start talking about, this is going to be a long post so I’ll stop here.
+There are many more use cases that I will start talking about; this is going to be a long post, so I’ll stop here.

 USB type C Slots Are Pretty Useful

-Apple made the decision of removing All the input slots from MacBook Pro.
-The Charging slot, the SD Card Reader, and the USB Type-A are gone and replaced by USB type C.
+Apple decided to remove All the input slots from the MacBook Pro.
+The Charging slot, the SD Card Reader, and the USB Type-A are gone and replaced by USB Type-C.

 The base variant gets to USB Type C / Thunderbolt 3 ports, while the higher variant gets 4 USB Type C / Thunderbolt 3 ports.

-I know the USB dongle business model is for real, and the company just wants to extend their business.
-But hear me out for a minute, not all the input slots you are using actively throughout.
+I know the USB dongle business model is real, and the company wants to extend its business.
+But hear me out for a minute; not all the input slots you use actively throughout.

-In my review I talked about why the base variant makes more sense to purchase, considering the price difference, you can spend a fraction of that money you saved, to buy a USB type C Hub, that will have all the input and output slots Apple Ditched.
+In my review, I talked about why the base variant makes more sense to purchase; considering the price difference, you can spend a fraction of the money you saved to buy a USB type C Hub with all the input and output slots Apple Ditched.

-Most of the time, I am using my MacBook Pro without attaching anything else, like the external SSD, SD card, or even the charger.
-So I don’t really care about how many input slots the Macbook Pro has.
+Most of the time, I use my MacBook Pro without attaching anything else, like the external SSD, SD card, or charger.
+So I don’t care how many input slots the Macbook Pro has.

-I always have got USB Type C Hub in my bag, as well as on my desk, if I ever need them.
-Find best USB Type C Hub for MacBook Pro.
+I always have USB Type C Hub in my bag and on my desk if I ever need them.
+Find the best USB Type C Hub for MacBook Pro.

-USB type C is universal, so you can also use any USB type C charger to power your MacBook Pro in case of an emergency.
+USB type C is universal, so you can also use any USB type C charger to power your MacBook Pro in an emergency.

-The Power Bank isn’t powerful enough to charge the laptop but is still going to hold up the charge for you so that you can use your MacBook Pro for long hours.
+The Power Bank isn’t powerful enough to charge the laptop, but it will still hold up the charge for you so that you can use your MacBook Pro for long hours.

-I am currently connected my MacBook Pro to a 10000mAh Xiaomi Power Bank, and I am on 30% from the last 75 minutes
+I am connected to my MacBook Pro to a 10000mAh Xiaomi Power Bank, and I am on 30% from the last 75 minutes.

-It isn’t charging the Macbook Pro, but it isn’t letting the battery discharge also.
+It isn’t charging the Macbook Pro, but it also doesn’t let the battery discharge.

 The Second Generation Butterfly Keyboards

-Again, whether 4th generation of MacBook Pro was introduced in 2016, the new butterfly mechanism keyboards were introduced, which had less key travel, and lead a lot of MacBook Pro users and satisfied whenever the type on it.
+Again, whether the 4th generation of MacBook Pro was introduced in 2016, the new butterfly mechanism keyboards were introduced, which had less key travel, leading many MacBook Pro users and satisfied whenever they type on it.

-Now that I have been using it from last few weeks, I think this is is the best keyboard I have ever used.
+I have been using it for the last few weeks, so I think this is the best keyboard I have ever used.

-I use multiple machines, I use a Logitech keyboard along with my Windows desktop, and keyboards of my HP Chromebook also amazing
+I use multiple machines; I use a Logitech keyboard along with my Windows desktop, and the keyboards of my HP Chromebook are also amazing.

-But whenever I went back to MacBook Air, I found the keyboard keys were little too hard for me to press.
+But whenever I returned to MacBook Air, I found the keyboard keys were a little too hard to press.

 I find the new keyboards on the Macbook Pro easy to type.
-You can type really fast by sliding your fingers what the keyboard the keys do not get pressed down too much.
+You can type fast by sliding your fingers what the keyboard.
+The keys do not get pressed down too much.

-There is also so no space for the dirt to get inside which makes cleaning the keyboard is here on the new MacBook Pro in comparison to the previous generation ones.
+There is also so no space for dirt to get inside, which makes cleaning the keyboard here on the new MacBook Pro compared to the previous generation.

 Retina Display Gives You More Space to Work

-The new generation of MacBook Pros come with retina display which has got a higher resolution.
+The new generation of MacBook Pros comes with a retina display with a higher resolution.

 All the default resolution on MacBook Pro is 1440 X 900.
-You can set it to 1680 x 1050, which gives you more space to work on, especially if you work with multiple apps open.
+You can set it to 1680 x 1050, which gives you more space to work on it, especially if you work with multiple apps open.

-In my workflow, I use the split-screen feature a lot so that I don’t have to switch between apps.
+In my workflow, I often use the split-screen feature so that I don’t have to switch between apps.

 Since I mostly use Google Chrome browser, I have this Chrome extension installed that lets me automatically use split screen with just one click.

-There are many other things that impressed me e in Macbook Pro such as the speakers, that have got a really great sound quality.
+Many other things impressed me e in Macbook Pro, such as the speakers, which have great sound quality.

-Watching YouTube videos or TV shows on Netflix is amazing to experience because of the amazing display and great sound quality.
+Watching YouTube videos or TV shows on Netflix is an amazing experience because of the amazing display and great sound quality.

-I even like the trackpad, which is the biggest trackpad on any laptop at least as of now, makes making multi gestures easy.
+I even like the trackpad, which is the biggest trackpad on any laptop, at least as of now, which makes making multi gestures easy.